 On June 13, 2016, Apple announced iOS 10.
 We'd like to give you a brief overview of iOS 10 and try to answer some questions you may have at this time.

-iOS 10 is the latest version of the mobile operating system for Apple devices, including the iPhone, iPad, and iPod Touch.
+iOS 10 is the a mobile operating system for Apple devices, including the iPhone, iPad, and iPod Touch.

 Nothing. iOS 10 is free to download, like all previous versions of iOS.